EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 # Modelling

-Two variations of the Linear Regression and Exponential Smoothing models are used.
-As for the Time Series Linear Model, a first version including air passengers with trend and seasonal components is implemented.
+Two variations of the Linear Regression and Exponential Smoothing models are used.[^2] As for the Time Series Linear Model, a first version including air passengers with trend and seasonal components is implemented.
 The other version does not include air passengers as an exogenous feature.
 The last is an exponential smoothing model with the Holt-Winters method, with additive trend and seasonal components.